OpenZeppelin/openzeppelin-foundry-upgrades/README.md

 ```

 > **Note**
-> When using OpenZeppelin Contracts v4, only upgrading existing deployments is supported.
+> Use [LegacyUpgrades.sol](src/LegacyUpgrades.sol) instead of `Upgrades.sol` to upgrade existing deployments that were created with OpenZeppelin Contracts v4.

 ## OpenZeppelin Defender integration